edibertooliveira/imageCut/README.md

   </a>
 </p>

-> :rocket: Project made to connect teachers to students, made in Next Level Week #2 @Rocketseat
+> :rocket: Project created by Maik of @Rocketseat, where I had contact with canvas for the first time.
+I made my modifications, because I use it constantly to cut images quickly.

 # :pushpin: Table of Contents